MicrosoftDocs/microsoft-academic-services/academic-services/graph/define-mag-function.md

 ## Define functions to extract MAG data

-In prerequisite [Set up Azure Data Lake Analytics](get-started-setup-azure-data-lake-analytics.md), you added the Azure Storage (AS) created for MAG provision as a data source for the Azure Data Lake Analytics service (ADLA).
 In this section, you submit an ADLA job to create functions extracting MAG data from Azure Storage (AS).

 1. Download `samples/CreateFunctions.usql` to your local drive. <br> From [Azure portal](https://portal.azure.com), go to the Azure Storage account > **Containers > [mag-yyyy-mm-dd] > samples > CreateFunctions.usql > Download**.